pantheon-systems/documentation/source/content/guides/mariadb-mysql/02-mysql-access.md

 - **Port**: The TCP/IP port number to use for the connection.
 The platform randomly selects the port number.
 Port numbers will differ in every environment for each site, and might not match what PHP reports.
 - **Username**: MariaDB or MySQL user name to use when connecting to server.
 - **Password**: The password to use when connecting to the server.
-- **Database**: The database to use; the value will always be pantheon and cannot be altered.
+- **Database**: The database to use.
+This value will always be `pantheon` and cannot be altered.

-As each database server is in the cloud, the credentials will occasionally be updated and may change without notice.
+Each database server is in the cloud, which allows credentials to occasionally be updated and without notice.
 Normally, this is transparent to a site, as the credentials are automatically included by the server.
 However, if you've saved the credentials in a local client and a month later you can't connect, check your Dashboard for the current credentials.

 There's a wide array of MySQL clients that can be used, including:
 - [MySQL Workbench](https://dev.mysql.com/downloads/workbench/),